 Increase your income

-The last way to fight inflation is the most obvious, but it’s not necessarily the easiest.
-You need to increase your income.
+The last way to fight inflation is the most obvious but not necessarily the easiest: increase your income.

-If you’re employed, it’s time to talk to your boss for a raise.
+You should talk to your boss about a raise if you’re employed.
 Get prepared by noting all the responsibilities you’ve taken on and achievements you’ve had since your last pay increase.
-If you get paid hourly wages, you can also ask for more hours or to work overtime.
+If you get paid hourly wages, you can ask for more hours or work overtime.

-You can also pick up a side gig or pick up more side gigs that you already work.
+You can also pick up a side gig.
 If you own a home, consider renting out an extra room.

 Do whatever you can to increase how much you earn each month so you can offset cost increases.
 Still, if you’re like many people, increasing your income as much as you need may be difficult.
-People living on a fixed Social Security income may not have the means of increasing their income.
+People living on a fixed Social Security income may not have the means to increase their income.

 Thus, it’s often best to budget around what you have and get a plan to pay down your debt first.
 Then, if you can increase your income, it will make those first two goals even easier.
 If you’re having trouble balancing everything in your budget, we can help.
 You can call (844) 276-1544 to get a free debt and budget analysis from a certified credit counselor.
 We can help you work through all these options and develop the best plan to get ahead of rising costs.